larson-carter/Congressional-App-Challenge-2018/README.md

 ## Welcome To My Submission

 The setup is really easy.
-All you have to do is download this project's "master" branch then open/expand/extract it.
+All you have to do is download this project's "master" branch.
+When it is on the Desktop open/expand/extract it.
 Then you open the project in XCode.
 Then you press they play button then it will run.

-You can use the [editor on GitHub](https://github.com/larsonthekidrs/Congressional-App-Challenge-2018/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+If you need more help look at this [video](linktothevideo).

 [Developer] {Larson Carter - larsonthekidrs}